tpaviot/ProcessScheduler/docs/pinedo.md

 ![Pinedo611PSGanttSol](img/pinedo_6_1_1_gantt_solution.svg){ width="100%" }

 This has to be be compared to the statement from Pinedo, p.161, where "the two sequences suggested by the heuristic are therefore 2, 5, 3, 1, 4 and 5, 2, 3, 1, 4.
 The makespan under both these sequences is 32.
 Complete enumeration veriﬁes that both sequences are optimal."
 We should verify that the Pinedo's sequence is actually a solution found by ProcessScheduler.
-This can be achived by adding a constraint to ensure that job 2 is prior to job 1.
+This can be achieved by adding a constraint to ensure that job 2 is prior to job 1.